Tetiana Chornovol: Political career

 On 5 March 2014, Chornovol was appointed head of Ukrainian government's National Anti-Corruption Committee by the Yatsenyuk Government.
 She resigned on 18 August 2014.
 Chornovol said that "there is no political will in Ukraine to carry out a hard-edged, large-scale war against corruption."

 Chornovol became a founding member of the new party People's Front on 10 September 2014, 46 days before the 2014 Ukrainian parliamentary election.
 In this election she was elected into parliament as the runner up on the electoral list of People's Front, second to prime minister Arseniy Yatsenyuk.

 In 2015, she initiated a criminal prosecution of People's Deputy Oleksandr Onyshchenko and the head of the State Fiscal Service Roman Nasirov on behalf of NABU for non-payment of the billions of taxes on gas and oil extraction of firms under the control of Onyshchenko, as well as the illegal restructuring of these debts to Nasirov.

 Chornovol started her own investigation of crimes committed by Onyschenko from the visit to his office in Myronivka.

 During the Verkhovna Rada voting for the cancelling of deputies immunity of Onyshchenko, Chornovol symbolically came in a sweater with horses - Onyshchenko is a famous horse fan.

 On 22 December 2016, Tetiana Chornovol's bill 5129 was adopted, which destroyed the scheme for obtaining extra profits by alternative energy companies created by the Klyuyev brothers during the Yanukovych government.

 In 2017, Tetiana Chornovol strongly criticized the blockade of trade with companies located in some districts of Donetsk and Luhansk regions.
 She tried to influence the public opinion, which, in her belief, falsely supported the so-called blockade on blood'.
 The MP spoke at rallies in Avdiivka, Kramatorsk, and Mariupol.
-According to Chornovol, this blockade was initiated by the FSS and it leveled Ukraine's tactical victory in the hybrid war, because, after all, factories and mines located in the occupied territory paid taxes to the budget of Ukraine, as well as supplied raw materials and scarce anthracite for enterprises in Ukraine, but then went under the control of an aggressor state.
+According to Chornovol, this blockade was initiated by the Russian FSB and it leveled Ukraine's tactical victory in the hybrid war, because, after all, factories and mines located in the occupied territory paid taxes to the budget of Ukraine, as well as supplied raw materials and scarce anthracite for enterprises in Ukraine, but then went under the control of an aggressor state.

 In the 2019 Ukrainian parliamentary election Chornovol was placed 27 on the party list of European Solidarity.
 But in the election they won 23 seats on this list, so she did not return to parliament.

 Following the assassination of European Solidarity MP Andriy Parubiy Chornovol entered parliament being the next candidate in line of European Solidarity on 18 September 2025.